yomeshgupta/multi-variable-linear-regression/README.md

 # multi-variable-linear-regression

 This repo contains python implementation of Multivariate Linear Regression to predict housing prices.
-By giving different dataset you can predict anything you want.
+Currently the program predicts housing price provided the house size and no. of rooms as script arguments.
+By giving different dataset or modifying the script, you can predict anything you want.

 ## Requirements
 - [Numpy](http://www.numpy.org/)